DadsGaming/dadsgaming/_posts/articles/2016-05-24-the-division-may-update-details.md

 > “it’s like opening a birthday present, you never know what’s inside until it’s unwrapped!” says Terry Spier.

-Deciding what to extract from the Dark Zone will now require some careful consideration as players can now pickup new mystery reward loot items, called "Sealed Caches", from NPCs specifically _Named Enemies_ and _Named Elites in the Dark Zone.
+Deciding what to extract from the Dark Zone will now require some careful consideration as players can now pickup new mystery reward loot items, called "Sealed Caches", from NPCs specifically _Named Enemies_ and _Named Elites_ in the Dark Zone.
 The difficulty of the NPCs has a direct correlation with the items in the dropped sealed caches.
 The contents of the Sealed Cache will not be revealed until the seal cache is successfully extracted and transferred into the player's inventory.
 Inside these Sealed Caches can contain any of the four (4) qualities:

 * Specialized
 * Superior
 * High End
 * Gear Set

-### Stash made it way to the DZ
+### Stash made its way to the DZ

 Stashes are available in the Base of Operations, in every Safe House, and now at **every** Dark Zone checkpoint eliminating the need to leave the DZ and fast traveling.